pytest-dev/pytest-play/README.rst

       ]
   }

-Some optional metadata for each json scenario.
+Some optional metadata for each YAML scenario.
 In this case we have one or more markers so you can filter tests to be executed invoking pytest with marker expressions.
 There is an example of test parametrization too.
-So the same ``test_login.json`` scenario will be executed 3 times with different decoupled test data::
+So the same ``test_login.yml`` scenario will be executed 3 times with different decoupled test data::

   $ cat test_login.ini